ZelinTian/New-cpsc-410/README.md

 # New-cpsc-410

-The purpose of EasyEditor is help NOT LaTeX expert to create LaTeX document from natural English, And then, user can copy our output to Overleaf in order to form PDF.
+The purpose of EasyEditor is help NOT LaTeX expert to create LaTeX document from natural English.
+And then, user can copy our output to Overleaf in order to form PDF.

 EBNF

-PROGRAM := STATEMENT*; \n
+PROGRAM := STATEMENT*;
 STATEMENT := SET | CREATE | ADD | PRESENT;
 SET := "SET ", HEADER | AUTHOR | DATE | TITLE;
 HEADER := "HEADER ", '"', STRING, '"';